eclipse/xtext/xtext-website/documentation/350_continuous_integration.md

 </plugin>
 ```

 You may add multiple languages in the languages section.
 A language will use the default outputConfiguration, but you can override the different properties just as you can do within Eclipse preferences.
+The xtext-maven-plugin can work incrementally avoiding the need for an invocation of the `clean` target before running the code generator.
+Incremental builds are disabled by default for backwards compatibility reasons.
+It is safe to enable for all languages that use the regular code generation API for Xtext and do not write into a single file from multiple source files.

 If your language uses an `IJvmModelInferrer` (for example by using Xbase), the plug-in can create trace files for debugging purposes,
 by using the specialized maven goals `install-debug-info` and `test-install-debug-info`.